It was last summer that Thelma started noticing her mom wasn’t herself.

 Suppose she wants to have her hair brushed?
 You learn to use little white lies and trade-offs.
-“You take your medicine, mom, and I’ll brush your hair.” t’s hard to watch.
+“You take your medicine, mom, and I’ll brush your hair.”
+It’s hard to watch.
 It’s like seeing your mom revert back to childhood.
-I’ve started doing art projects with her, just to keep her mind occupied.
+Telly started doing art projects with her, just to keep her mind occupied.

-I go to my mom’s house on Mondays and Fridays.
-I give her a bath every Monday.
-Fridays are usually her bad day.
+Thelma to her mom’s house on Mondays and Fridays.
+She gave her a bath every Monday.
+Fridays were usually her bad day.
 Home health care comes in five days a week and makes sure she takes her medicines.
 She’ll take them from a stranger, although not always.
-One Thursday she slept for more than fourteen hours and on Friday morning still didn’t want to get up.
+One Thursday she slept for more than fourteen hours and when Friday morning arrived still didn’t want to get up.

 “I don’t want to,” she said.